 An exception to this requirement may be made if the student has two or fewer courses left in his or her program, the reentry is within two years, and the university still offers the program.
-If the program is a limited enrollment program, the student will be readmitted on a space available basis (also, refer to Cohort Participation (p.
-Error!
-Bookmark not defined.), regarding completing missed courses).
+If the program is a limited enrollment program, the student will be readmitted on a space available basis (also, refer to Cohort Participation), regarding completing missed courses).
 Students who leave the university due to military deployment may request special re-admittance consideration.